-Workplace Label/ Supplier Label
+What is a Workplace Label or Supplier Label

 A supplier label is the standard ‘in a nutshell’ information about a chemical that is meant to be read at a glance.
-This label contains the following information: A hazard pictogram (the shape around it details the severity of the hazard), reference to the sds/ msds, hazard words (dangerous if inhaled), handling options, and storage options contained in a segmented box.
+This label contains the following information: A hazard pictogram (the shape around it details the severity of the hazard), reference to the SDS/ MSDS, hazard words (dangerous if inhaled), handling options, and storage options contained in a segmented box.

 4 Categories of Cleaning Agents and their Appropriate Uses